kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 ## Prerequisites

 1. The nodes have installed docker version 1.2+ and bridge-utils to manipulate linux bridge.
-2. All machines can communicate with each other, no need to connect Internet (should use private docker registry in this case).
+2. All machines can communicate with each other.
+Master node needs to connect the Internet to download the necessary files, while working nodes do not.
 3. These guide is tested OK on Ubuntu 14.04 LTS 64bit server, but it can not work with Ubuntu 15 which use systemd instead of upstart.
 We are working around fixing this.
 4. Dependencies of this guide: etcd-2.0.12, flannel-0.4.0, k8s-1.0.3, may work with higher versions.